 The Department of Revenue's assessment is for the value of the parts installed and labor costs at no (or a reduced) charge to the customers.
 GM argues that the cost of this warranty program is included in the original price of the vehicle when purchased, even though it is not legally required to make these repairs (the repairs are made solely at GM's discretion).
 GM further argues this is required to provide customer goodwill and satisfaction when there are defects in materials and/or workmanship in the vehicle after the expiration of the original express warranty.
 The Department's position is that these discretionary repairs by GM are taxable as a separate transaction from the original purchase price of the vehicle.
+In 2009, General Motors Corporation entered, and quickly left, bankruptcy.
+Although the Department timely filed a Proof of Claim, new legal issues are currently being examined as to whether the sales and use tax assessment survived the emergence from bankruptcy.

 Seminole Tribe of Florida v.
-Department of Revenue, Case No. 08-13474,

-Seventeenth Judicial Circuit.
+Department of Revenue, Case No. 08-13474, Seventeenth Judicial Circuit.